Win-Win-Win for Cambodia

 • Tesco

 Additional brands have signed individual agreements without public communication to date.
 The programme is open to all brands sourcing from Cambodia.
+Global brands and retailers can choose to come on board either by becoming full ACT members, or through targeted engagement with the ACT Cambodia Programme to support the first brand-supported collectively bargained wage increases in the industry.
 Interested brands are invited to get in touch with the ACT secretariat.

 Collective Bargaining Agreements: What are the Benefits for workers and employers?

-The social partners in Cambodia – the Employers Association and the Trade Unions affiliated to IndustriALL Global Union – negotiated a framework enabling standardized and brand-supported Collective Bargaining Agreements (CBAs) at factory level across the sector.
-By engaging global brands and creating a standardised CBA template, the social partners in Cambodia ensure the connection to the binding brand commitments.
-Consequently all Factories adopting the template CBA benefit directly from the binding brand commitments.
+The social partners in Cambodia – the Employers Association and the Trade Unions affiliated to IndustriALL Global Union – negotiated a template enabling standardised and brand-supported Collective Bargaining Agreements (CBAs) at factory level across the sector.
+By engaging global brands and CBA template for standardised CBAs at factory level, the social partners in Cambodia ensure the connection to the binding brand commitments.
+Consequently all factories adopting the template CBA benefit directly from the binding brand commitments.

 • Guarantees on Freedom of Association